-Agreement Terms of Agreement Employment Agreement Dated April 26, 2010 Between Michael Clark & Goldgroup Mining Inc. And Subsequent Employment Agreement dated: January 24, 2013 Mr. Clark acted as Chief Financial Officer of the Company.
-Pursuant to an employment agreement dated April 26, 2010 between Michael Clark and Goldgroup Mining Inc. whereby Mr. Clark acted as Controller of the Company.
-Effective November 13, 2012, Mr. Clark was appointed as Chief Financial Officer of the Company.
-On January 24, 2013 the Company entered into a new employment agreement with Mr. Clark whereby he receives an annual salary of \$144,000 and receives benefits from the Company's health and benefit plan.
-Upon execution of the employment agreement Mr. Clark also received a one-time bonus of \$16,000.
-The term of the agreement was indefinite.
-Under the terms of the employment agreement if Mr. Clark was terminated by the Company without cause, Mr. Clark was entitled to 8 months of salary.
-If the termination occurred within 12 months of the employment agreement due to a change of control, Mr. Clark was entitled to 12 months of salary.
-Mr. Clark resigned as the Company's Chief Financial Officer and Corporate Secretary effective December 15, 2015.
-There are no monies owing as of May 12, 2015.
-Employment Agreement Dated April 22, 2011 Between Dustin VanDoorselaere & Minop S.A. de C.V.
+Agreement Terms of Agreement Employment Agreement Dated April 22, 2011 Between Dustin VanDoorselaere & Minop S.A. de C.V.
 And Subsequent Employment Agreement dated April 4, 2013 Mr. VanDoorselaere was the Company's Vice President, Operations.
 Pursuant to an employment agreement dated April 22, 2011 (effective May 25, 2011) between Dustin VanDoorselaere and Minop S.A. de C.V.
 (Minop), Mr. VanDoorselaere received an annual salary of US\$195,000 and received benefits from the Company's health and benefit plan.
 The agreement does not contain any provisions relating to the payment of bonuses or other remuneration.
 The term of Mr. VanDoorselaere's engagement through Minop was indefinite.
 If Mr. VanDoorselaere was terminated by the Company without cause, Mr. VanDoorselaere is entitled to one month's salary for each 12 months that he has been an employee to a maximum severance equal to 24 months of salary and a minimum of three months of salary.
 On April 4, 2013 the Company entered into a new employment agreement with Mr. VanDoorselaere.
 Under the new employment agreement, if Mr. VanDoorselaere was terminated by the Company without cause, Mr. VanDoorselaere was entitled to receive severance equal to 8 months of salary.
-If Mr. VanDoorselaere was terminated by the Company without cause, Mr. VanDoorselaere was entitled to 8 months of salary.
-If the termination occurred within 12 months of the employment agreement due to a change of control, Mr. VanDoorselaere was entitled to 12 months of salary.
+If Mr. VanDoorselaere was terminated by the Company without cause, Mr. VanDoorselaere was entitled to receive severance equal to 8 months of salary.
+If Mr. VanDoorselaere was terminated by the Company without cause, Mr. VanDoorselaere was entitled to 12 months of the employment agreement due to a change of control, Mr. VanDoorselaere was entitled to 12 months of salary.
 Mr. VanDoorselaere resigned as the Company's Vice President Operations effective December 15, 2015.
-There are no monies owing as of May 12, 2015.
-Production Bonus Agreement Dated: November 21, 2011 Between Goldgroup Mining Inc. & Mark Henry Mr. Henry was the Company's General Manager, Cerro Colorado.
-Pursuant to a Production Bonus Agreement dated November 11, 2011 between Mark Henry and Goldgroup Mining Inc., the bonus was based on \$1.0 million mine operating cash profit (which calculation criteria is defined in the Production Bonus Agreement) in a month and the mine producing 2,000 ounces or more of gold per month.
-Mr. Henry was the Company's General Manager, Cerro Colorado until October 1, 2014.
-There are no monies owing as of May 12, 2015.
+There are no monies owing as of April 25, 2016.
 Consulting Agreement Dated January 14, 2013 Between CRTA Consulting Group Inc./Grupo GAP and Goldgroup Mining Inc. CRTA Consulting Group Inc. ("CRTA") and Grupo GAP entered into a consulting agreement with Goldgroup Mining Inc. whereby CRTA is investigating the outstanding permits required to develop Caballo Blanco and providing a strategy for ensuring that Goldgroup has all legal requirements necessary to develop the Caballo Blanco project.
 Upon signing the agreement, CRTA was paid a fee of \$256,500.
 A second payment of \$256,500 is payable upon delivery of a Strategic Global Analysis.
 Consulting Agreement Dated December 15, 2014 Between Samina Capital Ltd. and Goldgroup Mining Inc. Samina Capital Ltd. and Goldgroup Mining Inc. entered into a Consulting Agreement dated December 15, 2014.
 Sam Wong is a Principal at Samina Capital Ltd. Mr. Wong is currently the Company's Chief Financial Officer and Corporate Secretary.
 Pursuant to the consulting Agreement dated December 15, 2015.
 Mr. Wong was retained to act in the capacity of Chief Financial Officer and Corporate secretary and is responsible for overseeing the Company's strategic direction, operations and exploration activities.
 The term of the agreement is for a period of 6 months ending on June 30, 2015.
 Samina capital Ltd. Received a monthly consulting Fees of CDN. \$8,333.33 plus applicable taxes.
 Under the consulting agreement, if the Company wishes to broken the scope of services outlined in the consulting agreement, Samina Capital Ltd. Is entitled to negotiate an increase in remuneration consistent with such increased activities.
-Under the terms of the consulting agreement the Company may terminate the consulting agreement without cause.
-After 6 months, the Company and Samina Capital Ltd. May terminate the consulting agreement without good cause, Samina Capital Ltd. is required to provide the Company with 30 days advance written notice.
+Under the terms of the consulting agreement the Company and Samina Capital Ltd. May terminate the consulting agreement without cause.
+After 6 months, the Company and Samina Capital Ltd. Way terminate the consulting agreement without good cause, Samina Capital Ltd. is required to provide the Company with 30 days advance written notice.